BlueGranite/dogbreeds/lab/admin/README.md

   - Compute Parameters:

+    *Note:* Each of these parameters can either be a single value or a comma-separated list of values if you want to create multiple computes at once.

     | Parameter    | Description                                                                                                                                                  | Example                                                                       |
     |:------------:|:------------------------------------------------------------------------------------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------:|
     | nodes        | List of maximum number of nodes to which each cluster will scale                                                                                             | 1, 2, 1                                                                       |